Mac Schweitzer: Life in Tucson

 Drawn to the desert Schweitzer arrived in Tucson Arizona to paint in 1947.
-Schweitzer quickly acclimated to the cultural milieu of the Sonoran Desert city, and in March 1947, Schweitzer exhibited her first solo exhibition in Tucson at the Arizona Inn.
+Schweitzer quickly acclimated to the cultural environment of the Sonoran Desert city, and in March 1947, Schweitzer exhibited her first solo exhibition in Tucson at the Arizona Inn.
 The show featured oil paintings, watercolors, and pen and ink drawings.
 By April she was showing work at the Kay and Elaine Gift Shop at 52 West Alameda Street in Tucson.

 Schweitzer authored and illustrated children's books including Blue Ribbons for Meg published by Little, Brown and Company which received national recognition including being named book of the month by the Junior Literary Guild.

 In July 1947 she was included in the Southern Arizona Bank and Trust Gallery exhibit alongside noted Tucson artists Hutton Webster Jr., Charles Bolsius, and Ray Strange.

 Schweitzer said, “I paint pictures for the same reason a composer sets down a melody or an author writes a book - to capture the thoughts running around in my head and crystalize them in paint on canvas.
 That is the only way I can express myself to my own satisfaction.”

 Schweitzer participated in the important 1948 Tucson Independent Artist’ Group exhibition New Look at Art with a work titled Catalina Torrent that was noted in the local paper.
 Her work in the exhibit received formal honorable mention and the first popular choice award.
 She received numerous Arizona State Fair arts awards as well as the Oklahoma Museum purchase prize.
 Her work was presented in the second solo exhibition at the experimental 261 Gallery.

 In 1949 and again in the early '50s she tried her hand at rodeo riding, placing several times.
 She and her husband Jack went separate ways in 1950 and divorced in 1952.
 Mac stayed in Tucson with her son Kit.